-- i.
-Consideration shall be given to the introduction of some or all of the following features at either end of Old Main Street: accent planting and enhanced landscaping, as well as boulevard bumpouts, raised pedestrian crossings, special surface paving treatments, and signage. - ii.
-Consideration shall be given to improving pedestrian connections between Old Main Street and the surrounding park, open space, trail and public transit networks, through the provision of dedicated pedestrian crossings.
+- Consideration shall be given to the introduction of some or all of the following features at either end of Old Main Street: accent planting and enhanced landscaping, as well as boulevard bumpouts, raised pedestrian crossings, special surface paving treatments, and signage. - Consideration will be given to improving pedestrian connections between Old Main Street and the surrounding park, open space, trail and public transit networks, through the provision of dedicated pedestrian crossings.